Paulie68000/ZXSpectrumCobra/README.md

 Enjoy!

+**Update 03/08/24** - I've included the Cobra files for the Spectrum Analyser tool that I used to RE the game.
+With this you'll be able to step through the documented code to see how things work "as it happens" - maybe use the LUA interface to add a map editor!
+The world is your oyster.

+Download Spectrum Analyser from https://github.com/TheGoodDoktor/8BitAnalysers

 ## **1. The Scroller**

 Probably the cleverest part of Cobra is the horizontal scroll routine.
 Cobra can scroll a 224 x 144 pixel window left and right, 2 pixels at a time along with the corresponding 28 x 16 attributes in around half a frame.